Phone

 Consolidation

 Consolidation occurs when two or more companies combine to create a new economic and commercial entity.
-The principal distinction between merger and consolidation is that consolidation results in the formation of a new business entity, whereas a merger preserves one existing company.
+The principal distinction between merger and consolidation is that a merger results in the formation of a new business entity, whereas a consolidation preserves an existing company.

 Acquisition

-Acquisition occurs when a parent company directly or indirectly obtains control of another business entity, typically through ownership of more than half of the voting shares, without dissolving any of the entities involved.
+Acquisition occurs when a parent company directly or indirectly acquires control of another business entity, typically by owning more than half of the voting shares, without dissolving any of the entities involved.
 Even when ownership is equal to or less than fifty percent, effective control may still exist if one entity exercises managerial authority.
 Key characteristics of acquisition include:

 • Control over a majority of voting rights through an agreement with other shareholders.